beeware/voc/README.rst

     Writing example.class...
     Done.

-This will produce a `example.class`, in the org.pybee namespace, that you can run on any Java 1.7+ VM.
+This will produce an `example.class`, in the org.pybee namespace, that you can run on any Java 1.7+ VM.

 Next step - you need to compile the Python support libraries: